How a DUI Affects Your Auto Insurance

 Cheap Auto Insurance After a DUI

 “Cheap” auto insurance after a DUI is relative.
 If the DUI is on your insurance record, rates are going to spike no matter what.
-Incidents and claims follow you for seven to 10 years, and usually count against your rates for three years, so you shouldn’t expect that one-time mistake to disappear anytime soon.
+Independent 2025 market analyses find violations typically affect premiums for about three to five years, and many states require proof-of-financial-responsibility filings (SR‑22; or FR‑44 in Florida and Virginia) for roughly three years, which can add cost due to higher required liability limits in FR‑44 states (Insurance Information Institute; FLHSMV; Virginia DMV). claims follow you for several years, so you shouldn’t expect that one-time mistake to disappear anytime soon.

 Can Auto Insurance Drop You After a DUI?